rmit-s3428088-Beier-NIE/AP-BeierNIE-HuayuSUN/README.md

-# assignment1
+# assignment2
  To run the game, user should follow the following steps:
- 1.select a game to run and then select a game type you want 2.predict the winner, select the athlete number and go back to mainmenu 3.start the game or you can select a new game if you want 4.you can check the finalresult and the points of all athletes 5.quit
+ 1.select a game to run and then select a game type you want 2.select 4~8 athlete and 1 referee and press start game 3.you can check the finalresult and the points of all athletes at main menu